Centers & Institutes

 UIndy’s Mayoral Archives include documents, correspondence, news clippings, video, audio, photographs and artifacts.
 The collection contains more than 600 archival cartons that shed light on everything from routine city operations to major historical developments—the formation of Unigov, the school desegregation lawsuit, hosting of the Pan American Games, development of White River State Park, arrival of the Colts, and building sports venues.

-The Institute for Leadership & Professional Development, a division of the University’s School for Adult Learning, offers noncredit seminars, workshops and certification programs to help working professionals develop leadership skills.
-Key programs include a Supervisory Institute for new and experienced managers and supervisors; a Leadership Development Series featuring workshops that promote leadership skills; more than 200 online non-credit courses; and customized on-site contract training for business.
+The Division for Professional Engagement, a division of the University’s School for Adult Learning, offers noncredit seminars, workshops and institute programs to help working professionals develop leadership, supervisory, and professional skills.
+Key programs include a Supervisory Institute for new and experienced managers and supervisors; a Leadership Development Series featuring workshops and institutes that promote leadership skills; professional skills covering topics in cybersecurity, emergency managment, continuous improvement, quality, and more, as well as customized on-site contract training for businesses.